Gurbani Disapproves Counting Beads

 Hence Bhagat Kabeer questions: If you do not understand Raam (Mool, Hari, Gobind, Prabh, Allah…) within, then what use is this external rosary to you that you wear and show it to other people?

-But still, as seen everyday, the emphasis of the Pujaaree groups is only to promote religious paraphernalia and useless rituals (Karamkaand), which are strongly rejected by the Gurbani.
-They are totally in contradiction with the Divine Wisdom and purpose of the SGGS.
-Why does Gurbani rejects this nonsense?
+But still, as seen everyday, the emphasis of the self-serving Pujaaree clique is only to promote religious paraphernalia and useless rituals (Karamkaand), which are strongly rejected by the Gurbani.
 Because all calculations or calculated Bhagti is in false ego-sense (Haumai).

 This spiritual Wisdom of the Gurbani is also meant for those who identify themselves as Sikhs!